aaronabraham311/aaronabraham311.github.io/content/books/laws-of-human-nature.md

 # **Master Your Emotional Self**

-_The Law of Irrationality: Veering towards ideas that feed your ego will lead to your downfall.
-Rationality can overcome and prevent this from happenining_

-* Ex: Fall of Athens.
-Wisdom of Perciles —> deaths —> Athens becomes emotional —> leads to disastorous defeat at Syracuse
-  * Pericles understood that Athenians are not rational as they like to believe
-  * Thought that conciousness has to worship something, so he made them worship the mind and rationality
-  * Never made decisions in emotion, but analyzed himself
-  * Opened mind to many options and imagined all consequences
-  * No one is born rational.
-Have to train yourself
-  * Put scruitiny on emotions you feel —> goes away —> clear decision making
+_The Law of Irrationality: Your emotions dominate you, veering you towards ideas that soothe your ego, make you look for confirmatory evidence and change what you see.
+Rationality is the key to avoid this, forcing you to think before you react and to open your mind to reality rather than clouding yourself with emotions_

+- Example: Fall of Athens
+	- Most leaders that Athens had had a flair for rhetoric and were war-centric
+	- Pericles was different than the others, campaigning for restraint and logic in politics
+	- Sparta wanted to sue for new terms of peace which Athens did not want to accept.
+Pericles convinced citizens to let Sparta take the offensive and use Athens' maritime powers to feed itself in siege, raid Sparta and eventually draw out Sparta's resources
+	- This didn't work according to plan and with his death, Athens went on a poorly misguided offensive
+	- They attempted to take Syracuse (ally of Sparta) but underestimated them, leading to the defeat of the entire Athenian navy
+- Interpretation:
+	- Pericles understood that Athenian leadership was not rational, but rather quite emotional.
+This led to them getting involved in needless wars and unable to build a stable democracy
+	- When Pericles was a leader, he never made a decision under emotional duress and always thought through all options and analyze his own emotions to understand what is driving them
+	- Lesson for us: we are all held in the sway of emotions and we need to recognize that in order to be more thoughtful and rational before making decisions
+	- Think about why you are having those emotions and they will lose their sway on you.
+This leads to the perfect pasture for decision making
 * When things go wrong, we tend to blame outside forces
   * When analyzing outside forces, we get more emotional because the forces are hard to understand, as we are only guessing
 * We go wrong mostly because of irrationality, which affects everyone